 • Take them for a walk

-Since they are often both curiosity and love company, you could consider taking your Maine Coon on a walk outside.
-Get them used to their harness and lead gradually – and slowly introduce them to their outdoor environment.
+Since they are often both curious and love company, you could consider taking your Maine Coon on a walk outside.
+Get them used to their harness and lead gradually, while slowly introducing them to their outdoor environment.

 • Play fetch